Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly explains when to omit the 'item' parameter (to get status of all linked banks) and when to pass it (for a single bank).
-This provides clear context for usage, though it does not mention any alternatives or when not to use the tool.
+The description explicitly explains when to omit the `item` parameter (to get status of all linked banks) and when to pass it (for a single bank).
+This is clear usage guidance.
+While it does not mention alternatives to using this tool vs siblings, the guidance within the tool is sufficient for its simple operation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.